Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/README.md

     $ npm run dev

 The app should now be running in the browser.
 The first account is set as the admin account, and you will be able to add a band manager from here.
 For testing, we will use Account 2 to copy the address and input it as a band manager.
 After submitting the address, the list of band managers will be updated in the Admin panel.
 And if you switch to Account 2 in Metamask, you will now see a Band Manager panel.
+Screenshots available at the end.